markcheret/footnotes/readme.txt

 = 2.0.2 =
 Bugfix: Dashboard: Available CSS selectors, last item display
 Bugfix: Footnote anchor and ID color to default on screen, to inherit in print
+Bugfix: Disabled underline in footnote anchors, underline only on hover

 = 2.0.1 =
 - Bugfix: Restored expand/collapse button of reference container